-The test of whether the impairment affects normal day-to-day activity is whether it affects the student in everyday life in one or more of the following ways:

-Mobility, manual dexterity, physical co-ordination, continence, ability to lift, carry or otherwise move everyday objects.
-It also includes speech, hearing or eyesight; memory or ability to concentrate, learn or understand, perception of risk of physical danger.
+The test of whether the impairment affects normal day-to-day activity is whether it affects the student in everyday life in one or more of the following ways: Mobility, manual dexterity, physical co-ordination, continence, ability to lift, carry or otherwise move everyday objects.
+It also includes speech, hearing, or eyesight; memory or ability to concentrate, learning or understanding, and perception of risk of physical danger.